Thanksgiving Chicken & Gravy

 • Yield: As written, this Thanksgiving chicken recipe easily feeds 4, assuming you serve 1 or 2 side dishes in addition to the roasted potatoes.
 If you have more side dishes, you can definitely stretch this roast chicken over a couple more portions.

-• Thanksgiving Prep Tips: This Thanksgiving chicken recipe is quite straightforward & easy, though you can prep a couple of components in advance to make Thanksgiving day cooking even more effortless.
+• Thanksgiving Prep Tips: This Thanksgiving chicken recipe is quite straightforward and easy, though you can prep a couple of components in advance to make Thanksgiving day cooking even more effortless.
 Here’s what I suggest:

 • Make-Ahead Savory Herb Oil: Up to 1 week in advance or at least 1 day in advance, prepare the savory herb oil according to Step 1 of Recipe Directions, above.
 Store in an airtight container at room temperature for up to 1 week. (<10 minutes active prep)